boltops-tools/kubes/docs/_docs/intro/docker-image.md

 end
 ```

 When `config.image` is set, Kubes skips the Docker build phase.
+You can also set `config.image = false` to simply disable image building.

 ## 3. Built Docker Image